 Mammoth is home to many bears, so they embrace that throughout the course.
 There are stickers on the cart that say “do not feed the bears.”
 All of the ball washers on each tee box is a wood carving of a bear holding the plastic washer.
 There are other fun bear carvings through the course, as well.

 The 18th is another good par-3 with water along the right, but sparks the debate of whether or not a course should end on a par-3 hole.
 Usually, it’s frowned upon, but this is a good hole heading back toward the clubhouse for a memorable finish.

 The course was in solid shape.
 The fun layout and the gorgeous scenery tend to balance out with any flaws in the conditions, but I would still say things were very good.
-The tee boxes were good and the fairways were mostly nice with lush rye grass.
+The tee boxes were good and the fairways were mostly nice with lush green grass.
 The rough was pretty consistent and enough to penalize bad shots.
 I was in a ton of bunkers that day and all had good, coarse sand.
-As I mentioned, the greens were firm and a bit hard to hold approaches, but rolled pretty good at medium speeds.
+As I mentioned, the greens were firm and a bit hard to hold approaches, but they still rolled pretty good at medium speeds.

 Some pictures from Sierra Star Golf Club (8/30/14):

 After such a long day full of golf and driving, you’d think I’d be satisfied with my low/high achievement, but there was too much daylight left to stop!